rdkcentral/ThunderNanoServices/PerformanceMonitor/doc/PerformanceMonitorPlugin.md

 | (property).total?.average | number | <sup>*(optional)*</sup>  |
 | (property).total?.count | number | <sup>*(optional)*</sup>  |

-> The *package size* shall be passed as the index to the property, e.g. *PerformanceMonitor.1.measurement@1000*.
+> The *package size* argument shall be passed as the index to the property, e.g. *PerformanceMonitor.1.measurement@1000*.
 Size of package whose statistics info has to be retrieved.

 ### Result